 My son started using a toilet seat reducer when he was about six-months-old.
 It was especially useful for catching his daily morning poop, since it went straight into the toilet.

 We mostly used the Prince Lionheart WeePod Basix.
-This model is made from a soft squishy plastic.
+This model is made from a soft squishy foam.
 The shape of the Basix raised my son's knees and helped put him in a position similar to squatting.
 One drawback with the WeePod Basix is that it has a tendency to rip in half, especially if your baby likes to pull up on the front of the reducer.